 Black History Month is coming to an end.
-Contrary to jokes, February wasn’t chosen because of its shortness.
+Contrary to jokes, February wasn’t chosen because it is the shortest month .
+Since Black History is American history and world history, here are ways to sustain it beyond February.

-1. Use time during Black History Month to plan key activities and learning agendas for the year.
+- Use time during the to plan key activities and learning agendas for the year.
 Here is a sample template to help get you started!

 And one of the benefits of exposure to new information or insights is it makes you more curious for all you don’t know!
 It’s a bit like visiting a new country – it unlocks for you all this richness and dimension to the world that makes you see your own country in new and dynamic ways.